0x4b53/amqp-rpc/README.md

 ## Project status

-This project has been used in production since october 2018 handling millions of requests both as server and client.
+This project has been used in production since October 2018 handling millions of requests both as server and client.

 ## Server